DataFabricRus/datastudio-sparql-connector/README.md

 ## Getting started

 1. Open the [link](https://datastudio.google.com/datasources/create?connectorId=AKfycbzDHEBN9qHXPni4xO4P2cIZtyQ3rnYmzkCnVsnh9oEJrnhGe4MntBF-t1zAu2Lm-Vjc) to create a new Data Source.
 1. Once authorization has successfully completed, you're ready to configure the parameters.
-You should be see the form:
+You should see the form:

     ![Screenshot of the configuration page](screenshot_parameters.png)